muneshkumar578/currency-converter/README.md

    ```

 2. **Update appsettings.json and appsettings.Development.json**
-   - Configure API keys, JWT secrets, and Frankfurter endpoint if needed.
+   - Configure JWT secrets and Frankfurter endpoint if needed.
    - Define rate-limiting, logging, and environment-specific configs.

 3. **Build the project**